At one point in his life, curating a museum wasn’t on Dr. Alexander Rich’s horizon.

 “He really wanted to place into me some sort of love, and somewhere along the way, when I was still an artist, I became an art historian,” Rich said.

-In high school, he would write papers on history as seen through art—as art historians do.
-For example, an event like The Spanish Civil War he analyzed through Picasso’s “The Weeping Woman.”
-By the time he was 16, he was a student apprentice at the Metropolitan Museum of art in New York.
+In high school, he would write papers on history as seen through art—”as art historians do” he says.
+In high school, an event like The Spanish Civil War passed through his eyes as Picasso’s “The Weeping Woman.”
+And by the time he was 16, he was a student apprentice at the Metropolitan Museum of art in New York.

 “I always loved art history.
 I sensed in college I’d be an English major or an art history major—I chose english.
 I still think of myself very much as an English major to this day despite the fact I’m an art history professor,” Rich said.